 |Receptions||1 PPR / 0 Standard|

-Sites often differentiate between point-per-reception (PPR) leagues and standard scoring leagues.
-PPR leagues used to be a rarity, but are now just as common as standard scoring leagues.
+Sites often differentiate between point-per-reception (PPR) leagues and standard-scoring leagues.
+PPR leagues used to be a rarity, but are now even more prominent than standard scoring leagues.
 Nowadays, standard scoring is often replaced with the term Non-PPR, as its lost its default status.

 You may see variations in scoring that include points for individual defensive players, special teams, tackles and just about everything else, but the system listed above is the most common.